Random-Rants-Chat/randomrants-plus/README.md

 ## Installation and building

 **_Make sure you don't skip the Supabase project stuff, as it is required to run the server._**

-_If you don't want to run the server from your personal device, you can remix the site on glitch.com [here](https://glitch.com/edit/#!/randomrants-plus)_

 I recommend using Node.JS 16.x, then either `git clone https://github.com/Random-Rants-Chat/randomrants-plus.git` onto your computer or download by zip.